 - a) The amount received from the lock-in shall be allocated annually in order to assist the Child Care Center (CCC).
-The CCC funds shall be used to maintain regular student staff support and to purchase educational supplies and materials during the academic year in order to provide quality childcare services to the University community. - b) The Director of the CCC is responsible for determining how the funds are to be allocated and for preparing the annual budget packet for Associated Students funds.
+The CCC funds shall be used to maintain regular student staff support and to purchase educational supplies and materials during the academic year in order to provide quality childcare services to the University community.
+In addition, the Children's Center will increase the professional development opportunities for its student staff through a peer mentor program, enhance student teacher assistant education and training, enhanced student wages and subsidize student parent childcare tuition. - b) The Director of the CCC is responsible for determining how the funds are to be allocated and for preparing the annual budget packet for Associated Students funds.
 Each year, CCC Director shall be required to submit a budget proposal to A.S.
 Finance Board in Winter Quarter for the following fiscal year detailing the allocation of funds for student staff support.
-The Associated Students Executive Director is responsible for the forwarding of funds for CCC to the proper accounts. - c) The funds being used to maintain regular student staff support during the academic year will be placed in a "Sub-2, Student Wages/General Assistance" account and in a "Sub-3, Supplies" account in CCC's #8-768400-42263 budget account administered through Cheadle Hall. - 2) The Director of the Child Care Center shall submit a monthly report (a copy of CCC's GLO60) and an annual report on September 1st to the Associated Students Executive Director at the end of the fiscal year summarizing the expenditure of funds.
+The Associated Students Executive Director is responsible for the forwarding of funds for CCC to the proper accounts. - c) The funds being used to maintain regular student staff support during the academic year will be placed in a "Sub-2, Student Wages/General Assistance" account and in a "Sub-3, Supplies" account in CCC's #8-768400-42263 budget account.

+2) The Director of the Child Care Center shall submit a monthly report (a copy of CCC's GLO60) and an annual report on September 1st to the Associated Students Executive Director at the end of the fiscal year summarizing the expenditure of funds.